Remi-dee/ExpatSwap/README.md

 # Expatswap User Management Module

 Expatswap User Management Module is a web application developed for managing user data.
 It allows users to create new accounts and view a paginated table of existing users.
-This project is built using Node.js for the backend, Next.js for the frontend, and MongoDB as the database.
+This project is built using Node.js for the backend, Next.js for the frontend, JWT Auth for authentication and MongoDB as the database.

 ## Features